phineasng/MLearn/src/examples/ExampleMNIST/README.md

 ## Results

-I tried various shallow configuration using different activation functions.
+I tried various configuration using different activation functions.
 Sincerely, I don't remember all the details for each case.
 Most probably, for the hidden layer I used the logistic sigmoid function or the hyper tangent.
 In all cases I used linear activations on the output layer and L2 loss.

 Best results:

 * Single Hidden Layer (130 units): 5.7%
 * Single Hidden Layer (100 units): 5.5%
 * Single Hidden Layer (175 units): 3.65%
+* 3 Hidden Layers (175-100-70 units), LOGISTIC hidden neuron, LINEAR output neuron, cross entropy loss on softmaxed outputs: 2.64%